abdallahsoliman00/EMG_dataset/README.md

 Each contains 6 trial folders.
 Each trial folder contains `.txt` files named after the gesture being performed (e.g., `rest0.txt`, `handlexion2.txt`, etc.).
 Each file holds a single gesture recording lasting 5 seconds.

+Each gesture is recorded in two states.
+- A static state (5 recordings all trials, 10 for trial 6)
+- A dynamic state (1 recording all trials, none for trial 6)

 ---

 ## 🧠 Signal Acquisition